Rebooting-Me/Gemini/Readme.md

 # Gemini (*beta*)

 Gemini is a JavaScript project based on its namesake LLM that uses Google's Generative AI to generate content based on input context.
 It uses the `@google/generative-ai` package to interact with the Google Generative AI API.
+The inspiration for this project came from the dearth of any online content on creating a Gemini RAG in javascript.
+This projects intends to fill that gap!

 ### Setup